JohnPricehu/wad-api-labs-2021-CA2/readme.md

 ## Integrating with React App

-The React moviesapp is fully integrated with the Node.js API.
+The React moviesapp is fully integrated with the movies-API.
-All show/movie related calls are first proxied to the API, and from there send off to the TMDB endpoints.
+All data of movies and actors related calls are first proxied to the API, and from there send off to the TMDB endpoints.
 These calls include:

 + Discover movies